DataCollaborativeForJustice/DOC_Jail_Population_Timeseries/README.md

 **Step 1: Data Retreival and Aggregation**

+Using the SoSQL language we will grab exogenous variables from NYC Open Data Portal.
+We will also retreive our daily inmates in custody historical data using boto3 package from the AWS S3 bucket.

+Both datasets with be aggregated to 30-day rolling averages of counts to be using in the analysis.

 **Step 2: Feature Engineering**

 **Step 3: Feature Selection**
+Below are the three main techniques used in `_ADP_Feature_Selection.ipynb` to select the important features for our final models.

+1. Decision Trees & Feature Importance

+First we will fit a decision tree, most likely a random forest regression, to look at the most important features in predicting ADP.
+This will help us deduce which features to include in our final regression.
+Since multicolinearity is not an issue with decision tree models, we do not need to consider this factor in our first method.
+However, decision trees can account for non-linear relationships so we should be aware of this when deciding to use linear models for our final predictions.

+2. Colinearity and correlational metrics

+Since we are most likely not using a decision tree regression for our final model we will need to consider multicolinearity as an issue with our regression model.
+Therefore we will measure the correlation between regressors and between the regressors and the target variable (ADP) to better understand which regressors should and should not be included in our final model.

 **Step 4: Model Training & Cross-Validation**

+Once we have decided which regressors are most important to predicting ADP, we will train and test a few models on our dataset to measure in and out of sample performance.
+We will compare the performance for these models to decide which is better suited to our use case.
+There are additional considerations we made during the cross-validation portion:

+    - small sample size: Due to the small sample sizes during model fit, it is difficult to definitely deduce statistically significant relationships between DV and IVs.
+We should limit the number of regressors and therefore pick the models with a maximum of three IVs.

+    - overfitting: model is overfitting the data due to too many regressors

+    - subject matter expertise: Jail populations is a system created by the criminal legal system with clear relationships with admissions, discharges, arraignments, arrests, crime, etc. We will not overlook our subject matter expertise when it comes to any of the results seen throughout our methodology and will let is guide us to the final decision.